-Graduating medical student, Arlene Larson uses lessons she learned sailing with her father to prepare herself for stormy weather in Navigating Troubled Waters.
+Graduating medical student, Aileen Larson uses lessons she learned sailing with her father to prepare herself for stormy weather in Navigating Troubled Waters.

 This month, taking a break from our medical student mentorship series – we focus on a role model and mentor to many, Caprice Greenberg.
 In Conversation with Caprice Greenberg, our own communications gurus Stephanie Bonne and Heather Yeo dive deeper into Caprice’s much heralded Association of Academic Surgery Presidential Address to discuss her research for her talk, and what we can do to improve the status of women in surgery.

 Our International Spotlight highlights our Brazilian Surgeons.
 In The Obstacles to Becoming a Brazilian Female Surgeon, Camila Guetter, writes that mentors are one of the missing elements for Brazilian women looking for careers in surgery.

 AWS Foundation Awards Nominations are due May 31, 2017